Register projects with RERA, safeguard interests of home buyers: UP RERA chairman to promoters | Science-Environment

 - India

 So far, 3,467 projects have been registered with the UP RERA.
-Of these, 1,598 are registered in National Capital Region (NCR) while 1,869 are in non-NCR areas of the state, according to an official statement.
+Of these, 1,598 are registered in the National Capital Region (NCR), while 1,869 are in non-NCR areas of the state, according to an official statement.

 ''Uttar Pradesh is a state with a huge population where a balanced development and regulation in the real estate sector is indeed required.
 The balancing cycle of a developed real estate sector and secure homebuyers begins with the registration of projects.